Pivotal progress in triple-negative breast cancer | ASCO 2026

 The past several years have seen new drug approvals in TNBC, but have also raised new questions.
 Among people with early-stage TNBC, who will respond well to treatment?
 How can doctors identify these patients?
 How and when are drug therapies best given for maximum impact at all stages?
 How best to maintain quality of life while still treating effectively?
 The new research findings discussed in this session offer some insight into potential answers to these questions.

-Up to one-third of triple-negative breast cancers are diagnosed at stage I. The five-year prognosis for these cancers is very favorable, as small tumors generally respond well to treatment.
+Up to one-third of triple-negative breast cancers are diagnosed at stage I. The 5-year prognosis for these cancers is very favorable, as small tumors generally respond well to treatment.
 TNBCs are identified as low or high risk, yet doctors still have little ability to predict which cancers will return.

 Research presented at ASCO focuses on when and how to use drug therapies, as well as finding biomarkers and other tools to guide treatment decisions.